NYPL/digarch/staging/FTK-Case-Removal.md

 ## Archiving a case

 * Right-click on the completed collection from the FTK main menu.
- Point to Backup and  click Archive and detach.
-Click OK in the popup window.
-This will perform an SQL dump of the collection database into its case folder (archive) and remove all collection related data from the FTK database (detach).
+* Point to Backup and click Archive and detach.
+* Click OK in the popup window.
+   * This will perform an SQL dump of the collection database into its case folder (archive) and remove all collection related data from the FTK database (detach).
 The directory will be named 'DB f-0'.

 * Open 7Zip manager from the desktop.
-Navigate to the evidence directory on the FRED.
-Highlight the collection you are working on and click the plus button to bring up the compression dialog.
+* Navigate to the evidence directory on the FRED.
+Storage(F:)\\Evidence\\\[CollectionID\]
+* Highlight the collection you are working on and click the plus button to bring up the compression dialog.

 ![](ftkca/media/image4.png)